JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setFeeInverse`

-Set the colony network fee to pay. e.g. if the fee is 1% (or 0.01), pass 100 as _feeInverse
+Set the colony network fee to pay. e.g. if the fee is 1% (or 0.01), pass 100 as `_feeInverse`.

 **Parameters**